platisd/duplicate-code-detection-tool/README.md

           # Remove docstrings from code before analysis
           # For python source code only.
 This is checked on a per-file basis
           only_code: true
+          # Leave only one comment with the report and update it for consecutive runs
+          one_comment: true
 ```
 ## Using duplicate-code-check with pre-commit
 To use Duplicate Code Detection Tool as a pre-commit hook with [pre-commit](https://pre-commit.com/) add the following to your `.pre-commit-config.yaml` file: